Ingest JSON and TXT logs

 • Log attributes contain all other keys from the input JSON object except those used for timestamp, loglevel, and content.

 • First-level attributes should preferably map to semantic attributes for Dynatrace to map them to context.
+All attributes can be used in queries, though Semantic Dictionary helps Davis AI in the interpretation of the logs.
 See Semantic Dictionary for more details.

 Data models